maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 ## Speciality Effects and Novelty Acts

 If you can't do the following topics correctly, don't even bother.
-Doing your best isn't enough, since it will make you fail.
+Doing your best isn't enough since it will make you fail.

 I don't plan to ever tackle the below topics, so I will simply list them for now: